nielsenjared/nielsenjared.github.io/content/blog/data-structure-graph-breadth-first-search/index.md

 How do we bring order to this chaos?

-:thinking-face:
+🤔

 Let's restate our goal:

-> Given a graph, a root, and a goal, start at the root and search all of the vertices in the graph until we find the goal
+> Given a graph, a root, and a goal, start at the root and search the adjacent vertices until we find the goal

 There's a keyword here...